UCL/git-novice/_episodes/03-create.md

 > ## Places to Create Git Repositories
 >
-> Along with tracking information about planets (the project we have already created),
+> Along with tracking information about recipes (the project we have already created),
-> Dracula would also like to track information about moons.
+> Alfredo would also like to track information about cocktails.
-> Despite Wolfman's concerns, Dracula creates a `moons` project inside his `planets`
+> Despite Jimmy's concerns, Alfredo creates a `cocktails` project inside his `recipes`
 > project with the following sequence of commands:
 >
 > ~~~
 > $ cd ~/Desktop    # return to Desktop directory
-> $ cd planets     # go into planets directory, which is already a Git repository
+> $ cd recipes      # go into recipes directory, which is already a Git repository
-> $ ls -a          # ensure the .git subdirectory is still present in the planets directory
+> $ ls -a           # ensure the .git subdirectory is still present in the recipes directory
-> $ mkdir moons    # make a subdirectory planets/moons
+> $ mkdir cocktails # make a sub-directory recipes/cocktails
-> $ cd moons       # go into moons subdirectory
+> $ cd cocktails    # go into cocktails subdirectory
-> $ git init       # make the moons subdirectory a Git repository
+> $ git init        # make the cocktails subdirectory a Git repository
 > $ ls -a           # ensure the .git subdirectory is present indicating we have created a new Git repository
 > ~~~
 > {: .language-bash}
 >
-> Is the `git init` command, run inside the `moons` subdirectory, required for
+> Is the `git init` command, run inside the `cocktails` subdirectory, required for
-> tracking files stored in the `moons` subdirectory?
+> tracking files stored in the `cocktails` subdirectory?
 >
 > > ## Solution
 > >
-> > No. Dracula does not need to make the `moons` subdirectory a Git repository
+> > No. Alfredo does not need to make the `cocktails` subdirectory a Git repository
-> > because the `planets` repository will track all files, sub-directories, and
+> > because the `recipes` repository will track all files, sub-directories, and
-> > subdirectory files under the `planets` directory.
+> > subdirectory files under the `recipes` directory.
 Thus, in order to track
-> > all information about moons, Dracula only needed to add the `moons` subdirectory
+> > all information about cocktails, Alfredo only needed to add the `cocktails` subdirectory
-> > to the `planets` directory.
+> > to the `recipes` directory.
 > >
 > > Additionally, Git repositories can interfere with each other if they are "nested":
 > > the outer repository will try to version-control
 > > the inner repository.
 Therefore, it's best to create each new Git